Briana DeJesus Opens Up About Sharing Her Life On ‘Teen Mom 2’ And Reveals If She Is Getting Her Own Show

 “I feel like now that the dust has settled with the drama, the authentic me is being shown more and I’m happy with the way things are coming off.”

-Briana has two daughters who also appear on the show with her.
-Along with her daughters, her mother and sister appear on the show with her.
+Briana has two daughters who also appear on the show with her, as well as her mother and sister.
 This season, fans have watched her long-distance relationship with John play out as well.

 New episodes of Season 9 of Teen Mom 2 are airing Monday nights on MTV.
 Fans can catch up with Briana and the other cast members on the new season.